Executive Director – Susan D. Daggett

-Program Coordinator – Lisa L. Bingham, LEED AP
+Program Coordinator – Lisa L. Loranger, LEED AP

 Lisa is a sustainability professional and LEED AP with extensive knowledge of energy, climate change, sustainable development policies and the built environment.
 She has worked a number of agencies, including The Nature Conservancy, Colorado Governor’s Energy Office, and Denver’s Regional Transportation District.
 She has consulted on a number of projects, including potential land uses for a former Superfund site, renewable energy rebate programs, sustainability planning for large-scale developments and climate action planning.
 A graduate of Boston University, Lisa earned an MBA and MS from the University of Colorado Boulder where she was a campus leader on climate action planning.